lazynode/LazyCompilerNeo/README.md

 </b:dowhile>
 ```

 In the fourth example, the main function's core is the loop, it tests equality in every loop.
 Therefore, the time consumed will be `loop_times * 65535 * 10000`.
 But the GAS consumed is a little.
-The DDOS attack complete.
+The DOS attack complete.